Virus Info

 icons may have moved to different locations on the desktop.

 The F8 key is used to enter Safe mode.
 It can be, and many times is, tricky to get it to work.
+If you can not get the F8 key entry to safe mode, then follow the directions presented by Symantec in the reference above.

 3.SHOW HIDDEN FILES